soiltechproject/fsm-docs/DOC-BLOCS.md

     Takes a grid that is larger then the bounds and interpolates to a grid (aprox 5m) for the regoin inside the bounds.

-    Attribures:
+    Attributes:
         rawInputRDD: RDD[Dict[str,float]] - Must be in the form RDD[{'lat': 130.5, 'lon':-30.5, value: v}]
         bounds - the boundary to cookie cut the rawInputRDD
     Returns:
-        RDD[Dict[[str,float]]] - with lat, lon as per the soiltech coord system amd inside the bounds
+        RDD[Dict[[str,float]]] - with lat, lon as per the soiltech co-ord system amd inside the bounds
     """
 ```